ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 ## NEMDE

 The NEMDE dataset provides infomation about how the grid is dispatched and price are set (including infomation about the marginal generator) in the `NemPriceSetter` XML files.
-Data for each day is provided in a single ZIP file ([NemPriceSetter_20220101_xml.zip](https://nemweb.com.au/Data_Archive/Wholesale_Electricity/NEMDE/2022/NEMDE_2022_01/NEMDE_Market_Data/NEMDE_Files/NemPriceSetter_20220101_xml.zip)), which contains many XML files:
+Data for each day is provided in a single ZIP file ([Example ZIP - NemPriceSetter_20220101_xml.zip](https://nemweb.com.au/Data_Archive/Wholesale_Electricity/NEMDE/2022/NEMDE_2022_01/NEMDE_Market_Data/NEMDE_Files/NemPriceSetter_20220101_xml.zip)), which contains many XML files:

 ```XML
 # NemPriceSetter_20220101_xml/NEMPriceSetter_2022010100100.xml